Can I bring my dog?

 - Through the parkland, although please be aware that some fields may contain livestock.

 - Down the main drive to the front of the house.

 - Down the main drive to the Kitchen Garden, although please be aware that the Walled Garden is a dog free area.

 From Thursday 1 March to Sunday 28 October 2018, the follwing areas are dog free:

 - Inside any of the historic estate buildings, including the house, shop, restaurant and Pavilion cafe (dogs are welcome to walk through the Ticket Office).

-These areas are clearly marked on our welcome map, which you can pick up at the Ticket Office while you have your membership card scanned or purchase an admission ticket.
+The dog free areas are clearly marked on our welcome map, which you can pick up at the Ticket Office while you have your membership card scanned or purchase an admission ticket.